Vanessa Rousso

-Vanessa Ashley Rousso (born February 5, 1983) is a French-American attorney and professional poker player, DJ, and television personality.
-Born in White Plains, New York, Rousso holds dual citizenship with the United States and France.
+Vanessa Ashley Rousso (born February 5, 1983) is an American professional poker player, attorney, DJ, and television personality.
 Rousso was a member of Team PokerStars from 2006 to 2015, with the online name Lady Maverick, and was a spokesman for GoDaddy.com from 2009 to 2013.
 She has earned money as a professional poker player since 2005.

 Between 2005 and 2011, Rousso finished in the money in numerous live poker events and accumulated nearly $3.5 million, but has been less active since, earning just $83,000 in live tournaments between 2012 and 2017.
 She has placed in the money seventeen times at the World Series of Poker.
 In 2007, she won over $700,000 with a second-place finish in the main event of the World Championship of Online Poker.
 As of September 2021, having not cashed at a tournament since 2017, Rousso still ranks among the top ten women in poker history in terms of all-time money winnings.

 Rousso has been a pro-gambling campaigner and activist.
 She has appeared on television in several cash or charity poker competitions, and finished in third place as a contestant on the 2015 season of Big Brother.